Jets host new Region member Riverhawks

-New Region 2 member National Park College of Hot Springs, Ark., invades David Allen Memorial Ballpark for a four-game conference series with NOC Enid Saturday (5 p.m.) and Sunday (1 p.m.).
+New Region 2 member National Park College of Hot Springs, Ark., will make the trip to David Allen Memorial Ballpark for a four-game conference series with NOC Enid Saturday (5 p.m.) and Sunday (1 p.m.).

 The homesteading Jets are 19-11 overall and 4-4 in conference.
 The Riverhawks are 14-15 and 3-5.